gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 If you are experiencing issues with this guide:

 - Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
 You'll find a log entry for each `i18next` instance that is being registered and another log everytime the language is changed:
-    - `[squide] Registered a new i18next instance with key "remote-module": ...`
+    - `[squide] Registered a new i18next instance with key "remote-module".`
     - `[squide] The language has been changed to "fr-CA".`
 - Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/endpoints).
 - Refer to the [troubleshooting](../troubleshooting.md) page.